 Once a script has been submitted, substitutions of new drafts or corrections may only be accepted within 24 hours of the original application.
 A revised draft of a script may be accepted after 24 hours if it is submitted as a new application with the appropriate fee.

 Promotional discounts or waivers offered may only be utilized at the time of submission.

 Promotional discounts or waivers offered may not apply on all submission platforms (i.e. Film Freeway)

 If a writer receives an Application Fee Waiver as part of a Feedback Promotion or otherwise, the waiver is valid only during the current season, unless an expiration date is otherwise specified.
 Application Fee Waivers will not be honored in subsequent seasons.

 Writers under the age of 18 years old must have parent or legal guardian’s permission to participate.

 Fellowship applicants must accept without reservation the decisions rendered by the judges.

 The writer understands that it is his/her sole responsibility to register material to be submitted with the U.S. Copyright Office and/or with the Writer’s Guild of America or the appropriate agency in his/her country.

-Applicants awarded a place in the Top 50 or chosen as a Fast Track Fellow understand and accept that the ISA will be free to use his/her name and likeness for advertising or promotional purposes without additional consideration.
+Applicants awarded a place in the Top 50 or higher understand and accept that the ISA will be free to use his/her name, likeness and voice for advertising or promotional purposes without additional consideration.